 Velež is a legend and a tragedy!
 This club was once the heart of football in Mostar and made its fans proud in Yugoslavia and Europe.
 Today it is still struggling with what happened to the city during the Bosnian war.
 Its current stadium outside of Mostar also tells you something about the state of the country.
 Here is more about the club and its importance for the city!

 Let there be rock!
 This music centre was set up at the old building of the elementary school in Mostar after the war in 1997 with the support of Luciano Pavarotti, Brian Eno and members of U2.
 It is a place for creative learning and practice with elements of creative therapy for young people, artistic programs, lectures, workshops and events.

 The Mostar Rock School is also based at the Pavarotti Music Centre.

 5) Street Art and Graffiti

 Mostar is a great place for street art and graffiti.
 The annual Streets Arts Festival brings artists from all around the world and their work to the streets of Mostar.
-A lot of graffiti can also be seen on abandoned houses on Bulevar srtee and around the Spanish Square.
+A lot of graffiti can also be seen on abandoned houses on Bulevar street and around the Spanish Square.

 6) Partisan Memorial Cemetery